lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 >
 {: .hands_on}

-**RNASeq samples quality check** generated 4 outputs:
+**RNASeq samples quality check** generated 4 outputs (PDF) :

-- **Pairwise comparisons of replicate** log(CPM) values.
-Data points more than 2-fold different are highlighted in red.
+- **Pairwise comparisons and MA plots of control (B) replicates** :`Control.rep_compare.pdf`.
+Data points more than 2-fold different are highlighted in red (log(CPM) values (for pairwise comparison : x-axis: mean log(CPM), for MA plots : y-axis log(fold_change)).
-- **Pairwise MA plots** (x-axis: mean log(CPM), y-axis log(fold_change)).
+- **Pairwise comparisons and MA plots of force-feeding (A) replicates** :`Force-feeding.rep_compare.pdf`.
+Data points more than 2-fold different are highlighted in red (log(CPM) values (for pairwise comparison : x-axis: mean log(CPM), for MA plots : y-axis log(fold_change)).
-- **Replicate Pearson correlation heatmap**.
-The heatmap gives an overview of similarities and dissimilarities between samples: the color represents the distance between the samples.
+- **Replicate Pearson correlation heatmap** : `input.matric.CPM.log2.sample_cor_matrix.pdf` The heatmap gives an overview of similarities and dissimilarities between samples: the color represents the distance between the samples.
-- **Principal Component Analysis (PCA)**.
+- **Principal Component Analysis (PCA)** : `input.matric.CPM.log2.prcomp.principal_componenents.pdf`.
 It shows the samples in the 2D plane spanned by their first two principal components.
 Each replicate is plotted as an individual data point.
 This type of plot is useful for visualizing the overall effect of experimental covariates and batch effects.

 ![RNASeq samples quality check Graphs](../../images/full-de-novo/rnaseq_samples_quality_check.png)